Conflicts of Interest Policy for Trustees, Officers, and Senior Administrators

 “Officer” means those persons described as officers in the governing documents of the University and of each University Affiliate, respectively.

-“Related Party” means (a) a Trustee, Officer, or Key Employee of the University or a University Affiliate, (b) any Relative of any Trustee, Officer, or Key Employee of the University or a University Affiliate, (c) or any entity in which any individual described in (a) or (b) has a 35% or greater ownership or beneficial interest or, in the case of a partnership or professional corporation, a direct or indirect ownership interest in excess of five percent.
+“Related Party” means (a) a Trustee, Officer, or Key Person of the University or a University Affiliate; (b) a Relative of any person described in subsection (a) above; or (c) any entity in which any individual described in (a) or (b) has a 35% or greater ownership or beneficial interest or, in the case of a partnership or professional corporation, a direct or indirect ownership interest in excess of five percent.

-“Related Party Transaction” means any transaction, agreement, or other arrangement in which a Related Party has a financial interest and in which NYU, including any University Affiliate, is a participant, within the meaning of Sections 102 and 715 of the New York Not-for-Profit Corporation Law.
+“Related Party Transaction” means any transaction, agreement, or other arrangement in which a Related Party has a financial interest and in which NYU, including any University Affiliate, is a participant, except that the following do not constitute Related Party Transactions: (a) the

-“Senior Administrators” means, with respect to the University, the members of the University Leadership Team and any other Key Employees of the University, and with respect to each University Affiliate, the Key Employees of the University Affiliate.
+“Senior Administrators” means, with respect to the University, the members of the Senior Leadership Team and any other Key Persons of the University, and with respect to each University Affiliate, the Key Persons of the University Affiliate.